-To explore historic resources listed on the County Inventory, contact our office or visit the Information Counter for Maps, Publications and Services at the Heritage Office Complex.
+Click here for a listing of the County Inventory of Historic Properties, Districts, and Neighborhoods.
+Note that the list of historic neighborhoods and districts does not include contributing buildings listed by address and tax ID number at this time.
+To obtain additional information about the historic resources on the County Inventory, contact our office or visit the Information Counter for Maps, Publications, and Services at the Heritage Office Complex.

-Significant historic or architectural site or structure will be incorporated into the overall design and plan of the development through harmonious and careful design.
+Article 17 requires that a historic building listed on the Inventory be retained and incorporated as a part of new development in a sensitive fashion that does not compromise the characteristics which make that building historically significant.
+Significant historic or architectural sites or structures will be incorporated into the overall design and plan of the development through harmonious and careful design.
 Vegetative or landscape buffers or plantings, architectural or preservation easements, and architectural design review of the proposed development may be required to preserve the historical integrity of the site or structure and its setting.
-Each project is unique and we will work closely with the developer to make sure the project is a success.
+Each project is unique and our office works closely with the developer to make sure the project is a success.

 Note that the County does not review or regulate any interior changes proposed for a property, nor does it review minor building permits, additions, or modifications.
 Outright demolition of a significant building is not permitted if it can be demonstrated that preservation is feasible (§ 17-6-501 (c).
 Substantial renovations and additions are allowed however, so long as the core historic form and character of the building is retained.
 Cultural Resources Division (CRD) staff often provide guidance to homeowners on how to pursue renovations in a sensitive manner based on the best historic preservation standards to ensure that the building’s historic features and its character is preserved.
 Owners are encouraged to contact the CRD for assistance.